kein3/holiproject-intranet/README.md

-rxq017-codex/afficher-toutes-les-applications-dans-le-tableau-de-bord
 # HoliProject Intranet

 This project uses Laravel.
 The provided helper scripts make it easier to set up PHP and run the test suite in Codex environments.

 ## Setup

 Run the setup script to install PHP, Composer and the project dependencies:

-2vdq1h-codex/afficher-toutes-les-applications-dans-le-tableau-de-bord
-# Holiproject Intranet

-This project uses Laravel.
-To run the test suite you must install PHP and Composer.

-## Setup

-Run the provided setup script to install PHP, Composer and other dependencies: main

 ```bash
 bash .codex/setup.sh
 ```

-rxq017-codex/afficher-toutes-les-applications-dans-le-tableau-de-bord
 ## Testing

 After setup, run the tests with:

-After setup, you can run the tests with: main

 ```bash
 bash .codex/test.sh
 ```

-rxq017-codex/afficher-toutes-les-applications-dans-le-tableau-de-bord
 The test script checks that PHP is available and delegates to `vendor/bin/phpunit`.

-# HoliProject Intranet

 ## Development Setup